mcharafeddinedev/mcharafeddinedev.github.io/index.md

 Hey there!
 I'm Marwan, a games programmer and developer.
 I'm passionate about building immersive experiences and gameplay mechanics.
 Whether it’s setting up complex systems in Unreal Engine 5 and Unity, scripting AI behaviors, or crafting dynamic environments, I love solving the challenges that bring games to life.

-This website is a collection of my projects, technical breakdowns, and development insights.
+This is a website where I will share my projects, technical breakdowns, and development insights.
 Take a look around, and feel free to reach out!

-Follow the GitHub link or click [here](https://github.com/mcharafeddinedev/GameDev-Portfolio) for a more focused portfolio.
+Click [here](https://github.com/mcharafeddinedev/GameDev-Portfolio) or the GitHub button at the top for a more focused portfolio over there.

 ---